Getting Started

 Prerequisites

-Section titled “Prerequisites”- Node.js 18+
+Section titled “Prerequisites”- Node.js 20+

-Step 1: Install Clasper
+Step 1: Install Clasper Core

-Section titled “Step 2: Set Up a Backend”Clasper is stateless — it needs a backend to store tasks, messages, and documents.
+Section titled “Step 2: Set up a Control Plane backend”Clasper Core is stateless — it needs a backend to store tasks, messages, and documents.
 Choose one option:

 Option A: Reference Implementation (for testing)

-export AGENT_JWT_SECRET=dev-secret-change-menpx tsx examples/mission-control-lite/server.tsThis starts a backend at http://localhost:9001 with all required endpoints.
+export AGENT_JWT_SECRET=dev-secret-change-meexport MC_LITE_PORT=9001npx tsx examples/mission-control-lite/server.tsThis starts a backend at http://localhost:9001 with all required endpoints.
+Set BACKEND_URL=http://localhost:9001 in your Clasper Core .env.

 Option B: Use an Existing Backend

-Section titled “Option B: Use an Existing Backend”If you have a Mission Control-compatible backend, configure Clasper to point to it:
+Section titled “Option B: Use an Existing Backend”If you have a Mission Control-compatible backend, configure Clasper Core to point to it:

-# In .envBACKEND_URL=http://localhost:8000AGENT_JWT_SECRET=<same-secret-as-backend>See Integration Guide for detailed integration patterns.
+# In .envBACKEND_URL=http://localhost:8000AGENT_JWT_SECRET=<same-secret-as-backend>See Integration for detailed integration patterns.

 Option C: Build Your Own Backend